BearytheGreenBear/fte-frontend/_posts/2023-10-08-ImagePixelator.md

     // Function to spawn and animate the bee function spawnBee() {
         alert('Oh no!
 You found a bug in our code!
-Help us get rid of it!');
+Help us get catch it!');
         bee.style.display = 'block'; // Show the bee

         // Get a random initial position for the bee